 The CLA250 comes equipped with a surprising amount of standard bells and whistles, including rain-sensing windshield wipers, cruise control, and a power driver's seat.
 Hill-start assist and a leather-wrapped steering wheel with paddle shifters are also part of the $29,900 entry price, as well as safety features like collision prevention assist and attention assist.
 Bluetooth is also standard on the base model, though you'll have to opt for the Premium Package for an iPod/MP3 interface.

-So far, Mercedes-Benz's entry level sedan is available with two powertrain configurations: a turbocharged 2.0-liter inline-4 producing 208 horsepower (on the CLA250, which hits showrooms in September, 2013), and the tire-slaying CLA45 AMG version of that engine (which will be available November, 2013), churning 360 horsepower.
+Mercedes-Benz's entry-level sedan is available with two powertrain configurations: a turbocharged 2.0-liter inline-4 producing 208 horsepower on the CLA250, and the tire-slaying CLA45 AMG version of that engine churning 355 horsepower.
 The pumped-up AMG iteration earns the distinction of being the first 4-cylinder engine from Mercedes-Benz's in-house tuning branch.
 Both mills are mated to 7-speed dual-clutch automatic transmissions.
 The standard configuration is front-drive, with 4Matic all-wheel drive available on the CLA250 and standard on the CLA45 AMG.

-The 2014 Mercedes-Benz CLA250 starts at $29,900, though that price can swell towards the $40,000 mark when loaded with options.
+The 2014 Mercedes-Benz CLA250 starts at $30,825 including destination charges), though that price can swell towards the $40,000 mark when loaded with options.
 However, thanks to available bundles like the Premium and Multimedia packages, scoring a well-optioned CLA for around $35,000 should be feasible.
+The high-powered, specially tuned CLA45 AMG commands a noticeably higher price that starts at $48,375.
 Compared to the Audi A4 (which starts at $32,500) and the BMW 3 Series (with its $32,550 base price), the CLA250 proves an excellent value thanks to its decent basic equipment list and available standalone options like 18-inch wheels, heated seats and burl walnut wood trim.
-Expect to pay a premium for the CLA45 when pricing is announced later this year.
-Residual value is so far unproven with the new CLA, though Mercedes-Benz typically fares well in that area.
+Residual value of the new Mercedes-Benz CLA is predicted to be well above average, though still below that of the Lexus IS 250.